 Hide Terminal

-Some debug adapters don’t use the integrated terminal (console).
-To avoid having a completely useless window lying around, you can hide the terminal for them.
-To achieve that, add the following snippet to your nvim-dap-view setup:
+Some debug adapters don't use the integrated terminal (aka "console").
+To avoid having a completely useless window lying around, you can hide the terminal by adding the following snippet to your nvim-dap-view setup:

 return {